 In the third part of our brochure we are going to focus on the technology of installation of the cement screeds.
-This lesson lists the core principles on the substrate preparation and the brief instructions he method of the substrate preparation depends on the structural arrangement to be executed.
-At the beginning, here are some basic rules:
+This lesson lists the core principles on the substrate preparation and the brief instructions on the screeds manual or machine application.